Guides

 Trading conditions Scope Typical liability cap

-SLA Standard Trading Conditions Singapore Logistics Association; used by SG forwarders Commonly 2 SDR per kilogramme, aligned with back-to-back carrier position
+SLA Standard Trading Conditions Singapore Logistics Association; for cross-border SG-facing contracts Commonly 2 SDR per kilogramme, aligned with the back-to-back carrier position

-Negotiated client contracts Individually negotiated, commonly by large shippers or MNC clients Frequently higher limits ($1M, $5M, sometimes unlimited for specific heads)
+Negotiated client contracts Individually negotiated, commonly by large shippers or MNC clients Frequently higher limits ($1M, $5M, sometimes uncapped for specific heads)

 Sizing the Limits

-The right FFL limit is a function of the forwarder's actual contractual exposure, not a round number plucked from a policy template.
-Three inputs drive the calculation:
+The right FFL limit is a function of actual contractual exposure, not a round number from a policy template.
+Three inputs drive the calculation.

 Input What to measure

-Largest single-shipment value moved Reviewed across the past 24 months, by conveyance, to size per-incident limit
+Largest single-shipment value moved Reviewed across the past 24 months, by conveyance, to size the per-incident limit

 Highest client contract liability cap Negotiated client contracts often cap liability at $1M to $5M